meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 ## Extensions are great but not simple to build with React

-In the year 2020, a plethora of intuitive yet powerful JavaScript frameworks have made developing for the web easier than ever.
-ReactJS happens to be [one of the most in-demand JS frameworks](https://twitter.com/AlexReibman/status/1203047332515926017/photo/1) for building beautiful frontend UIs.
-Unfortunately, Chrome extensions don't work the same as traditional web applications.
+There are plenty of great JavaScript frameworks for web development.
+But ReactJS happens to be [one of the most in-demand JS frameworks](https://twitter.com/AlexReibman/status/1203047332515926017/photo/1) for building frontend code.
+Unfortunately, Chrome extensions don't work the same as traditional web apps.
 At [DocIt](https://chrome.google.com/webstore/detail/docit/fmceajdookgglbnmeonlcedeoajmchpn?hl=en-US), we spent countless days toiling away with the Chrome Extension API and React when we built our Chrome Extension.
 We tried several React+Chrome Extension tutorials available on the web, and unfortunately, none of them seem to work too well.

 Long story short, _you can't just run `create-react-app`, click export, and expect a working extension_.

 In this tutorial, we will guide you step-by-step in building our own React-based Chrome Extension.
 Along the way, we will build a sticky note extension that lets users write, save, and pin notes to any webpage.
-[You can access the code for this extension here](https://github.com/meerkat-citronella/react-chrome-sticky-note-extension).
+[You can access the code for this extension here](https://github.com/meerkat-citronella/react-Chrome-sticky-note-extension).
 Most of our code will be written in React, but we will also use a fair amount of vanilla JavaScript.

 ### Skill level

-This tutorial is written for developers familiar with React and the JavaScript ecosystem, but beginners should be able to along.
+This tutorial is for developers familiar with React and the JavaScript ecosystem, but beginners should be able to along.

 ### Prerequisites